Marvel1991/data_analysis_visualization/README.md

-# Wang, Haichao: Statement of my coding and data analyzing ability
+# Wang, Haichao: Statement of my coding and data analyzing expertise

 In order to desmontrate my coding skills, part of my `scripts` duing MSc and MPhil study were uploaded here.
 The function of each script was described as follows.
 Each script __could